alces-software/knowledgebase/docs/source/network-hardware/network-hardware-guides.rst

 .. image:: NodeTypes1.png
     :alt: Node Types Example 1

 The above network consists of master, login and compute nodes.
-The services provided by the master & login nodes can be seen labelled next to one another.
+The services provided by the master & login nodes can be seen to the right of each node type.
 This network only separates the services for users and admins.

 Example 2
 ^^^^^^^^^